The Florida No-Fault Law Explained: Everything You Should Know

 Wearing a Seatbelt: The Importance

-In the event of a crash, your seatbelt will prevent you from being ejected from the vehicle or thrown against other passengers.
+In the event of a crash, it will prevent you from being ejected from the vehicle or thrown against other passengers.
 If you’re the driver, it’ll keep you behind the wheel so you can control the car.

 The FLHSMV (Florida Highway Safety and Motor Vehicles) reports that wearing a seatbelt reduces your risk of being killed or injured in a motor vehicle crash by almost 50%.
 So, it’s worth buckling up!